Check out this playlist before viewing the images to enjoy the exceptional music of the film composed by Alexandre Desplat.

 Rear Window is one of Alfred Hitchcock’s best films-and one of my personal favorites of all time I have to say.
 It is no surprise that it’s considered to be the best ever written script of all times (it’s Hitchcock after all!)

-Amelie, or Le fabuleux destin d'Amélie Poulain is a wonderful French film and it’s a romantic comedy.
-Its director Jean-Pierre Jaeunette, did a wonderful job of framing the complexities of a young girl’s personality and how she views and understands the world.
+Amelie, or Le fabuleux destin d'Amélie Poulain is a wonderful French, romantic comedy film.
+It's director Jaeunette, did a wonderful job of framing the complexities of a young girl’s personality and how she views and understands the world.

 Un Beau Dimanche, or Going Away in English is a 2013 drama/romantic comedy French film, the first French film I am writing about in my film diary; I have to admit, I have a love for French films, and even if the plot is not that exciting, or interesting, I can't help but feel connected with the characters, their lives, and the overall mood of the film.
 There are some French directors that manage to capture me in a sense; I am not sure whether it is their music, the direction, the way the actors play or the quotes, that I always feel that their characters have something mystical & unique that the viewer is called to unveil;I love how French films do not have expected endings and always leave the future to the imagination of each viewer-they make you in a sense, to participate in their characters' stories, become friends with them, to even become directors of the finale and write the rest of their story in our minds..